-In connection with the execution of the 2019 R&D Agreement, on October 22, 2019, the Company issued MD Anderson a warrant to purchase 3,333,333 shares of the Company's common stock, which is referred to as the MD Anderson Warrant.
-The MD Anderson Warrant has an initial exercise price of \$0.001 per share, expires on December 31, 2026, and vests in four parts upon the occurrence of certain clinical milestones.
-As of December 31, 2022, the milestones have not been met.
+In connection with the execution of the 2019 R&D Agreement, on October 22, 2019, the Company issued MD Anderson a warrant to purchase 222,222 shares of the Company's common stock, which is referred to as the MD Anderson Warrant.
+The MD Anderson Warrant has an initial exercise price of \$0.015 per share, expires on December 31, 2026, and vests upon the occurrence of certain clinical milestones.
+As of December 31, 2023, the milestones have not been met.